 Rachel Slocumb, Ocala’s Conservation Coordinator, oversees the internship program and noted that the city works closely with the District on outreach and education opportunities for the public as well as water resource protection projects.

 “We are thrilled with the relationship we have built with the International Baccalaureate Vanguard classes, the District and even more so with the interns we have hired,” says Slocumb.
 “It is exciting to show these soon-to-be professionals the world of water and the many career opportunities in this often-overlooked industry.”

 In June, the city of Ocala received a National Innovation in Conservation Award from the National Recreation and Park Association (NRPA) for the Ocala Wetland Recharge Park, a project that received $2.1 million in cost-share funding assistance from the District in 2018.
 The 60-acre park features educational exhibits and kiosks, two and a half miles of walking trails and scenic boardwalks.
 This environmental landmark receives approximately 3 million gallons of treated wastewater and stormwater daily.
 The engineered ecological system of the park reduces nutrients and other pollutants in the water it receives.
 The newly polished water recharges or gives water directly back to the aquifer.

-“It is fantastic to see student’s knowledge come full circle beginning with the Blue School Grant projects that introduced them to the topics of water resources to internships where they work on promoting the protection of our water,” says Dr. Jennifer Mitchell, coordinator of the District’s Blue School Grant Program.
+“It is fantastic to see student’s knowledge come full circle beginning with the Blue School Grant projects that introduced them to the topics of water resources to internships where they work on promoting the protection of our water,” says Dr. Jennifer Mitchell, a District Environmental Scientist IV.
 “These hands-on experiences will help ensure they value our water resources throughout their lives.”